 This article provides an overview of the transfer switch and the integrated surge protector.

 The transfer switch allows your coach to be powered by more than one power source, while only allowing one active power source connection at a time.
 When the generator is turned on, this switch automatically transfers to generator power.

 Surge protection was used on select coaches to protect the coach from power surges during storms and poor shore power conditions from the incoming shore power connection.
 Today, most transfer switches have integrated surge protection.

+Due to the risk of electrical shock, service should be performed by a qualified electrican or authorized service technician.
+The electrical system may have multiple 120/240 volt power sources.
+All power sources must be turned off, and any auto generator start features must be disabled prior to servicing.
 There will be a slight delay between the start of the generator and the electrical connection.
 This delay allows the generator to reach normal operating speed without needing to supply a required load.
 When the unit is plugged into shore power, an audible click will be heard in the transfer switch box.
 The sound is normal and indicates that the relay inside the transfer switch is engaging the outside power source.